-Earn a higher rate on your savings and maintain liquid access to your funds with a Genisys High Yield Money Market Account.
+Earn a higher rate on your savings and maintain liquid access to your funds with a Genisys Money Market Account.

-Our High Yield Money Market Account combines the advantages of higher-than-average money market account rates with the flexibility to withdraw funds when you need to and security of federal insurance by the National Credit Union Share Insurance Fund.
+Our Money Market Account (also referred to as a high yield savings account, or HYSA) combines the advantages of higher-than-average money market account rates with the flexibility to withdraw funds when you need to and security of federal insurance by the National Credit Union Share Insurance Fund.

 Enjoy the security of a risk-free savings environment.

 - Earn dividends with a minimum balance of $2,500.